 ASIC maintains a register of approved SMSF auditors and a register of banned and disqualified SMSF auditors, under the SIS Act.

-The on-going obligations of approved SMSF auditors include:
+The ongoing obligations of approved SMSF auditors include:

-- compliance with any conditions imposed on your registration
+- complying with any registration conditions imposed

 - undertaking continuing professional development

 - complying with the ASIC Competency Standards and AUASB Standards, including Australian Auditing Standards and ASAE 3100 Compliance Engagements

 - meeting the independence requirements in APES 110 Code of Ethics for Professional Accountants